-The College’s President has ultimate responsibility for Imperial College London’s strategic direction, functions and activities.
+The President has ultimate responsibility for our strategic direction, functions and activities.
 She is supported in this by the Provost, who has direct responsibility for the delivery of the College’s core mission in education and research.

 Three separate bodies – the Council, the Court and the Senate – each oversee different elements of the College’s activities.

 The College is committed to exhibiting best practice in all aspects of corporate governance.
-It endeavours to conduct its business in accordance with the seven Principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership), and with the guidance to universities from the Committee of University Chairmen in its Higher Education Code of Governance, which was published in 2014 and revised in June 2018.
+It endeavours to conduct its business in accordance with the seven Principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership), and with the guidance to universities from the Committee of University Chairs in its Higher Education Code of Governance, which was revised in 2020.

 The College is an independent corporation whose legal status derives from a Royal Charter granted under Letters Patent in 1907.
 Its objects, powers and framework of governance are set out in its Charter and Statutes, which were granted by Her Majesty The Queen in 1998.
 On 4 April 2007 a Supplemental Charter and Statutes were granted by Her Majesty.
 This Supplemental Charter, which came into force on the date of the College’s Centenary, 8 July 2007, established the College as a university with the name and style of “The Imperial College of Science, Technology and Medicine”.